Thailand and Bali Experience

 Accommodation & Meals

-Most meals aren’t included on this trip, which offers you a fantastic opportunity to sample a range of Thailand’s and Bali’s delicious food.
-You won’t be short of places to choose from and your guide will always be able to suggest different places to eat – be adventurous and try out some of the local dishes.
-Do let us know if you have any dietary requirements when you book, and let your tour guide know if there’s anything specific you can’t eat.
+Most meals aren’t included on this trip, other than meals at the elephant village and during the hill trek, which offers you a fantastic opportunity to sample a range of Thailand’s delicious food.
+Please let us know if you have any dietary requirements when you book.

 More Accommodation & Meals

-You’ll need to arrange your flights to arrive at Bangkok Suvarnabhumi International Airport (BKK) between 6am to 8pm on your Thailand Experience start date.
-Depending on the dates of your Thailand Experience ending (on day 29) and your Bali Beaches trip starting, you’ll have the option of staying on in Bangkok or flying straight to Bali.
+Depending on the dates of your Thailand trip ending and and your Bali trip starting, you may have a few days between the two trips. you’ll have the option of staying on in Bangkok or flying straight to Bali.
 However please note that for stays in Thailand of more than 30 days, you will need to obtain a 60 day visa for Thailand prior to departure through your nearest Thailand Embassy.

-Your flight should be arranged from Bangkok to Denpasar International Airport (DPS).
+You should arrange a flight to Denpasar International Airport (DPS) to join your Bali Beaches trip.
 Please note, if you fly to Bali sooner than the day before the programme is due to start, we can arrange airport transfer and accommodation at a cost of 150,000IDR/£9 for the transfer, and 500,000IDR/£29 per night for accommodation (both payable locally).
-Airport transfer is included in the price of your trip if you arrive within one day of the start date of the Bali Beaches itinerary.
+An airport transfer is included in the price of your trip if you arrive within one day of the start date of the Bali Beaches itinerary.

 At the end of Bali Beaches and Lombok Extension, we recommend arranging a flight that departs after 8pm on your programme end date.
 Full details on arranging flights will be provided in your Online Account when your booking is confirmed.